gabalafou/map-jupyterlab-frontend-components/second-draft.md

    the toolbar.

-### Notebook body
+### Notebook content

-The notebook body is where the actual document is rendered for display and editing.
+The notebook content is where the actual document is rendered for display and editing.

+![Screenshot on which the notebook content is outlined](annotated-ui-screenshots/notebook-content.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >